JERUKA9/uos/readme.txt

 .
 Add DSP effects and filters, however many you want and record it.

 .
-Listen to multiple inputs and outputs.
+Listen to multiple input and output.

 uos uses the SoundTouch, PortAudio, SndFile and Mpg123 audio libraries.

 Included in the package:
 .
 Examples fpGUI, LCL and console.
 .
-Binaries of libraries for Linux, Windows, OSX, freeBSD.
+Binaries of libraries for Linux, Windows, Mac osX, freeBSD.

 Fred van Stappen
 fiens@hotmail.com